samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 If you want to create your own `ISlot` classes, you'll have to reference the NuGet called `magic.signals.contracts`, implement the `ISlot` interface, and mark your class with the `Slot` attribute, passing in the name of your slot as your `Name` property.
+Below is a list of things you'll have to do, in the specified order.

+1. Reference NuGet package `magic.signals.contracts` in your project.
+2. Create your class, and implement the `ISlot` interface.
+3. Mark your class with the `Slot` attribute, giving it an adequate `Name` property value.

 ### The gory details